Seven Employers Who Say Apprentices are Good for Business!

 “The traditional view of apprenticeships as being primarily for new entrants to the workforce no longer applies in the modern world.
 Apprenticeship standards, which crucially have been written by industry for industry, gives employers the flexibility to support employees at every stage of their career.
 With advances in technology and new business opportunities, the diverse and wide-ranging apprenticeship portfolio now offers great prospects for individuals at the start of their profession right through to up-skilling current employees to take the next step.
 Apprenticeships are a fantastic chance to continue learning and developing both personally and professionally.”

-The online, interactive toolkit is now live on our website.
-You can view and download it here.
+The online, interactive toolkit is live on our Growth Hub website, How’s Business.
+You can access it here.